 Graduate studies in Operations Research enables students to concentrate their studies in methodological areas such as mathematical programming, stochastic models, and simulation.
 Students may complete the studies on a full time (12 points per term) or part time basis.

 Students are required to satisfy a core set of graduate courses in probability, statistics, linear programming, and simulation.
 All students must complete at least 18 points of operations research courses and at least 30 points of graduate work at Columbia.
 The Department considers it desirable that students construct balanced programs involving deterministic and stochastic models, as well as substantive areas for application.

 Operations Research has eight areas of concentrations including: (1) Analytics; (2) Decision, Risk, and Analysis; (3) Entrepreneurship and Innovation; (4) Finance and Management; (5) Healthcare Management; (6) Logistics and Supply Chain Management; (7) Machine Learning and Artificial Intelligence and (8) Optimization.
 Students may select from a variety of approved electives from the Department, Columbia Business School, and the Graduate School of Arts and Sciences.
 Additional details regarding these concentrations and electives are available in the Departmental office and on IEOR website.

 Joint M.S. and M.B.A.

 Admissions requirements are the same as those for the regular M.S. program in Industrial Engineering and for the M.B.A.
-This joint program is coordinated so that both degrees can be obtained after five terms of full-time study (30 points in two terms while registered in Columbia Engineering and 45 points in three terms while registered in the Graduate School of Business).
+This joint program is coordinated so that both degrees can be obtained after five terms of full-time study (30 points in two terms while registered in Columbia Engineering and 45 points in three terms while registered in Columbia Business School).

 Students in the joint program must complete certain courses by the end of their first year of study.
 If a substantial equivalent has been completed during undergraduate studies, students should consult with a faculty adviser in order to obtain exemption from a required course.